 – No project has unlimited bandwidth.
 If you can, avoid sacrificing long-term priorities and dashboard objectives to meet the needs of individuals

 Regardless of the size or complexity of your organization, published dashboards and data sources that solve for clear goals and user needs are the best practice.
-With careful planning and thoughtful execution, you can take charge and ensure Tableau Deployment is a valued asset within your organization.
+With careful planning and thoughtful execution, you can take charge and ensure Tableau is a valued asset within your organization.
 Establish the team (or just yourself) and provide guidance and resources to ensure everyone is using the platform and tools effectively.
 Implement these strategies where you can and own your deployment.
 Start today!